TCNJ School of Engineering: Courses and facilities

 Like many engineering schools, the course load can be very heavy, with most students requiring exemptions from college credit limits to fulfill a four-year graduation plan.
 The traditional mechanical and electrical engineering departments focus almost entirely on courses within the engineering department - typically only the minimum number of non-engineering courses required for graduation can be taken without deviating from a four-year plan.
 Other programs, such as the computer and biomedical engineering and engineering management fields include courses from other departments (computer science, biology, and business, respectively).

-Armstrong Hall contains two general purpose computer labs, two electrical/computer engineering labs with radio-frequency, optics, imaging, control systems, and other specialized sub-rooms, a robotics lab, woodshop, two machine shops, a thermofluids lab, a materials (and separate biomaterials) lab, a windtunnel, and number of other facilities.
+Armstrong Hall contains two general purpose computer labs, two electrical/computer engineering labs with radiofrequency, optics, imaging, control systems, and other specialized sub-rooms, a robotics lab, woodshop, two machine shops, a thermofluids lab, a materials (and separate biomaterials) lab, a windtunnel, and number of other facilities.

 The STEM building is the latest edition to the TCNJ School of Engineering.
 This facility was developed to cultivate learning and to prepare students for future work in the STEM fields.
 Former TCNJ president Gitenstein said, "These facilities are helping us prepare a new generation of graduates for the demands of the STEM economy."
 The building has multiple modern biomedical engineering, mechanical engineering, and computer science laboratories.

 Armstrong Hall has recently been renovated in a similar manner to the STEM building.
 The renovation has finished in the end of 2019.

 Senior Capstone Project

 All graduating seniors in programs intended to procure a BS degree are required to do a senior capstone project.
 Projects can be performed in a group or individually.
-The project is divided into two courses, "Senior project I" and "Senior project II", and includes a formal presentation at the end of each course.
+The project is divided into two courses, "Senior project I" and "Senior project II" and includes a formal presentation at the end of each course.
 Many graduating students consider the senior capstone project to be the most intensive coursework in the engineering department at TCNJ - stories of students being evicted from the engineering building at odds hours of the night and early morning by campus police while working on their senior projects are popular.
 The nature of the senior project is left to the discretion of the student, although each project must have an advisor to help guide the students in their research.
 A passing grade in the senior project is required for graduation.

 Many students choose to work on projects that may be entered in national or international competitions, most of which occur before the end of the school year.
 Some popular examples of these are: